Amphoreous/Pinball/README.md

 This project's **source code** is licensed under the MIT License.
 All game assets (sprites, audio, visual elements) are used for educational purposes only and remain the property of their respective owners.

 > **Educational Note:** This project is developed as part of an academic assignment for the Game Design and Development course.
-All Pokemon-related assets and references are used solely for educational purposes and are not licensed under the MIT License.

 ---